The Cure by Athol Dickson

 Two Reviews of the 7Hours Series of books

-The Last Night of Alton Webber (7 Hours series) What a fantastic twist to the Seven Hour series of books!
+What a fantastic twist to the Seven Hour series of books!
 I thoroughly enjoyed every moment of this book–the new approach to the character of Thomas Constant, the personalities of each of the characters as the storyline developed, and the surprise of coming up to the last moments of Alton Webber.
-I believe my favorite line of the book was when Thomas spoke to Alton, “Look how old you are.”
-The conversation that followed was as if two old friends were conversing.
-Spell-binding!

 Nightmare by Robin Parrish

-Okay, I’m afraid of ghosts.
+Okay, I\’m afraid of ghosts.
 And I have to tell you, after reading this story, I am still afraid of them.
 In fact, I might believe in their existence more than I did before I began the book.
-I must say, my thought so many times as I read the book was, “why would anyone want to spend the night in a building known to be ‘haunted’?”
-That said, I thoroughly enjoyed the story line.
-And I love the last line of the book… “it isn’t what happens when you die, it’s what happens when you live.”
-When you read the book, you’ll understand that line perfectly.
+I must say, my thought so many times as I read the book was, \”why would anyone want to spend the night in a building known to be \’haunted\’?\” That said, I thoroughly enjoyed the story line.
+And I love the last line of the book… \”it isn\’t what happens when you die, it\’s what happens when you live.\” When you read the book, you\’ll understand that line perfectly.

 If you enjoy stories about the afterlife, you will truly enjoy reading this book.
 Mr. Parrish has done a wonderful job with the subject.